desihub/desitarget/doc/fiberassign_scripts.md

 `target_dir = $TARGET_DIR`
 	Location for the MTL file and intermediate files used to create it.

+`target_mtl_name, truth_name`
+	Names for the MTL and truth files.

+`fa_output_dir`
+	Directory where FA writes fiber maps (set in features).

+`catalog_dir`
+	Directory where FA results are re-written in MTL and mock order.

+`catalog_name`
+	Name for the file in which FA results are written in MTL order.

+`features`
+	Path to the features file used for FA.

 `sources`
 	A dict.
 Each key corresponds the exact name of a module under desitarget.mock that can read and select targets from a particular mock via a